 - waking from naps early,

-- or increased night waking.
+- or frequent night wakings.

 REMEMBER: Sleep regressions can occur at any age.
 However, they are more common when your baby is 4, 6, 8 or 12 months old, and will usually occur when your baby reaches certain developmental milestones.